Position

 • Analyze test results and prepare detailed reports for physicians.

-• Maintain accurate and complete patient records.
+• Maintain accurate and complete patient records and test results.

 Qualifications